 Open access support at UTL

 Open access seeks to not only serve institutional users better, but ensure access to knowledge for everyone.
-UTL provides financial support to a number of external initiatives that work to unlock research created across disciplines.
-The University Libraries also provide resources for researchers and faculty looking to publish OA.
+The Univesrity of Toronto Libraries (UTL) provides financial support to a number of external initiatives that work to unlock research created across disciplines.
+UTL also provide resources for researchers and faculty looking to publish OA.

 Support for open infrastructure & initiatives